General information about frost damage effect on the plants

 Non-woven polypropylene fabric:

 This is a material from polypropylene fabric, with a wide range of usage.
 With more focus on vegetable growing, gardening, and fruit growing.
-Mainly used to cover plants and maintaining a normal temperature on the greenhouse condition.
+Mainly used to cover plants and maintain a normal temperature on the greenhouse condition.
 In another hand, this fabric can be in mulching soil during the hard winter times for forest plants.

 This unique fabric can also protect your plants from snow, prevent root disease, and prevent harmful insects to attach your plants.